LesterCuasay/Project-4/README.md

 ## __UX & Design__
 &nbsp;
 ### __User Stories__
-&nbsp;

 #### __New User__
-- As a new user I can sign up so that I can access features only registered users can `(MUST HAVE)` &nbsp;
+- As a new user I can sign up so that I can access features only registered users can `(MUST HAVE)`

 #### __Existing User__
 - As a user I can sign in so that I can book for a table and add a review `(MUST HAVE)`